nxtruong/Truong-Personal-Site-Netlify/content/authors/admin/_index.md

 highlight_name: true
 ---

-Truong X. Nghiem is an assistant professor in the School of Informatics, Computing, and Cyber Systems at Northern Arizona University.
+Dr. Truong X. Nghiem is an Assistant Professor and Assistant Chair of Electrical & Computer Engineering at the [School of Informatics, Computing, and Cyber Systems (SICCS)](https://nau.edu/school-of-informatics-computing-and-cyber-systems) at [Northern Arizona University (NAU)](https://nau.edu).
 His research interests include the integration of AI/machine learning, control, optimization, and computing for *intelligent cyber-physical systems*, to enable smart and autonomous systems in a wide range of applications.
 He founded and leads the [Intelligent Control Systems (ICONS) Laboratory](https://nxtlab.org) at NAU.

 **Achievement highlights:**
 - He is a recipient of the **NSF Faculty Early Career Development (CAREER) Award** and Engineering Research Initiation (ERI) Award.